National Republican Party

 Why A Broken National Republican Party Is Bad For America

-The constant Obama fighting, violating political norms, and the strategy of refusing to govern for 8 years is proving to be a problem.
+The constant Obama fighting, violating political norms, and the strategy of refusing to govern for 8 years are proving to be a problem.
 In fact, it led to the election of Donald Trump.

-The National Republican Party began electing Tea Party styled right-wing extremists to all branches of government, hell-bent on fighting President Obama and the Democrats.
+The National Republican Party began electing Tea Party-style right-wing extremists to all branches of government, hell-bent on fighting President Obama and the Democrats.